A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Equivalent Notions of Strong Normalization

-We now formalize the fact that our calculus $\calcwithrules\Jterms\dbn$ is a version with distance of $\calcwithrules\Jterms{\beta,\perml}$, so that they are equivalent from a normalization point of view.
-For this, we will establish the equivalence between strong normalization w.r.t. $\dbn$ and $(\beta,\perml)$, through a long chain of equivalences.
-One of them is Thm.~\ref{l:snJ-iff-snES}, that we have proved in the previous section; the other is a result about $\sigma$-rules in the $\l$-calculus -- which is why we have to go through the $\l$-calculus again.
+We now formalize the fact that our calculus $\calcwithrules\jterms\dbeta$ is a version with distance of $\calcwithrules\jterms{\beta,\ptwo}$, so that they are equivalent from a normalization point of view.
+To achieve this, we will establish the equivalence of strong normalization with $\dbeta$ and with $(\beta,\ptwo)$ by providing a long chain of equivalences.
+One of them is \autoref{l:snJ-iff-snES}, proved in the previous section; the other is a result about $\sigma$-rules in the \textlambda-calculus -- which is why we have to go through the \textlambda-calculus again. \Autoref{l:typES-implies-typL}, \autoref{l:snL-implies-snJ} and the two upcoming translations $\mapesl{(.)}$ and $\mapjesl{(.)}$ prepare the equivalence result by relating strong normalization in different calculi.